Candice-Leigh-King/our-whereabouts-website/_posts/2022-12-08-10-day-utah-mighty-5-itinerary.md

   - _section-type: blog-textarea
     textarea_html: >-
       <p>The Utah national parks road trip, also known as "The Mighty 5 road
-      trip" is great in any season and it has a<strong>&nbsp;</strong>scenery unlike anything you&rsquo;ll see on this earth.
+      trip" is great in any season and it has scenery, unlike anything you&rsquo;ll see on this earth.
 Besides the 5 most beautiful national parks you'll find monuments, stunning state parks, and some amazing off-road locations that are out of this world.</p><p>If you're planning a Utah national parks road trip, here's a 10-day itinerary</p>
   - _section-type: blog-featured-textarea
     blog-featured-textarea_html: >-
       <h2>Day 1 - Monument Valley:</h2><p>Monument Valley isn&rsquo;t exactly